scottaubrey/elife-base-images/adr/0007-docker-vs-docker-compose.md

 ## Decision

-Use a single docker image to ship dummy projects.
+By default, use a single docker image to ship dummy projects.
+Provide additional options for setup if needed to satisfy other requirements.

 Use one or more `docker-compose.yml` files to build and deploy real projects.